2013 Cornerstone Award for Building Heritage | 2011 City of Ottawa Architectural Conservation Award of Excellence

 prev / next

 The addition respects the heritage qualities of the existing building while accommodating the new requirements of a larger hall and new program spaces.
-For this project CSV was awarded both the 2013 Cornerstone Award for Building Heritage and the 2011 City of Ottawa Architectural Conservation Award of Excellence.
 A high level of community consultation was engaged throughout the design phase.
 This project is a strong example of collaboration between the consultant team and the user groups.

 The community centre addition and renovation includes many sustainable design features including high energy performance building envelope, regionally sourced materials with recycled content, and materials with low-VOC content.
 CSV was challenged to increase thermal performance in the existing building envelope while avoiding damage to the heritage masonry.
 Existing woodwork, masonry, windows, and doors were retained, refurbished, and reused wherever possible.